 - dry or cracking skin;

-- skin rash or irritation around your mouth;
+- redness or crusting around your hair follicles;

 - spider veins;